 The trip is physically demanding but requires no technical experience.
-Porters and pack animals carry the majority of your gear and trekkers may opt not to summit.
-Those who do not wish to climb, can relax at base camp or partake in moderate day treks.
-The climb is steep in parts but we generally travel unhurried.
+Porters and pack animals carry the majority of your gear.
+The trek is steep in parts but we generally travel unhurried.
 Pack weight is around 15 pounds.
 See our training page.

 About Your Guides